 After completing the whole bureaucratic process of setting up a mini market and deciding where it will be located, the next step is to think about setting up the physical space.
 Therefore, it is important to remember that what characterizes a mini market is a sales area of up to 150m² or up to 4 checkout boxes.

 Within its mini-market, it is also possible to invest in a small office so that the administrative management of the business and spaces for bathrooms for customers and employees can be carried out.
-Invest in wide and spacious corridors, aiming at a better comfort for your customers.
+Invest in wide and spacious corridors, aiming at better comfort for your customers.
 Thus, trolleys and baskets must be compatible with the size arranged in your corridor.
-If possible, place a cabinet with dividers and keys for your customers to store bags, purses or other belongings during the time of purchase.
+If possible, place a cabinet with dividers and keys for your customers to store bags, purses, or other belongings during the time of purchase.

-In the checkout area, which is usually found at the exit of your business, this is where your customers spend the most time without looking for something on the shopping list.
+In the checkout area, which is usually found at the exit of your business, is where your customers spend the most time without looking for something on the shopping list.
 Therefore, products placed on displays positioned near the cash register draw attention and generate impulsive purchases.